 Lisette: That’s true you disarm it before it can really do anything indeed, indeed a great argument I love that.
 We also were discussing a little bit before we started recording the idea of shared leadership and how that was a different model for how managers are leading remote teams.
 So I would love to dive more into what you mean by shared leadership and why it is so important on teams.

 Magda: Sure so that is what I dedicated my literature review research so this was the topic so shared leadership inbuilt work teams which means remote teams.
 So analyzing different types of leadership is not my way to go whether it is charismatic transform-tic and so on.
 I concentrated more about the behaviors that are inside the leadership concept so which means the leader is someone that leads you or leads the group towards some goals, towards some aim and that’s how I understand.
 So I talk more about leadership behaviors and it seems when we define first leadership behaviors as something that allows the team because let’s concentrate on the team level, like will see the team leader and let’s say a group of people of eighteen members.
 Leadership is to make these people achieve the team goals on one hand, so bring the results and on the other hand to satisfy the needs of the team members, so more like the relationship side.
 So we have results and relations, so that if we keep both the organization, the team goals satisfied and the team members satisfied identify it with the team we will have our final end of this team and this leadership was if we look at what it means, it could be for instance first identifying what is the goal then I think how to achieve it planning over some barriers that will make this achievement more difficult and implementing some changes, implementing the actions to achieve the goals it could be the leadership roles and the function that the leadership performs and as we mentioned in the modern organizations it’s already very difficult to be this superhero and to be the only leader in the remote and it’s even more difficult to be the only source of leadership for the team.
 So in this way if we share this among the team members it makes more sense, it makes them feel more engaged to identify more with the team and to bring higher results.
 So I verified this by checking what is the impact of this shared leadership on the team performance, on the results of the teams, how well they think they perform and it seems that it the influence as much stronger when we talk about virtual teams.
 So that people who met face to face less frequently, so it didn’t hold true at this time that match for the collocated teams but indeed when people were not sharing this face to face experience this was like a [inaudible 28:11] reason to link the team to the team results through this shared leadership.
-So this was the finding and when I read like now the recent of the research the shared leadership in teams really makes sense, it could be part of the training [inaudible 28:36] also because of course, it is difficult for the managers to agree yeah the leadership could be shared, I can share this with you because its again mindset and traditional understanding of leadership is some fear of becoming irrelevant for the team, but this is not true because the leader should become the source of leadership and should encourage team members who take this leadership roles to see their potential because blocking their autonomy and hindering decision-making process just can jeopardize the whole team effectiveness and in the end the team leader that doesn’t allow the team members to be involved in some leadership decisions doesn’t allow for autonomy couldn’t make the results lower and disturb the ream.
+So this was the finding and when I read like now the recent of the research the shared leadership in teams really makes sense, it could be part of the training [inaudible 28:36] also because of course, it is difficult for the managers to agree yeah the leadership could be shared, I can share this with you because it’s again mindset and traditional understanding of leadership is some fear of becoming irrelevant for the team, but this is not true because the leader should become the source of leadership and should encourage team members who take these leadership roles to see their potential because blocking their autonomy and hindering decision-making process just can jeopardize the whole team effectiveness and in the end the team leader that doesn’t allow the team members to be involved in some leadership decisions doesn’t allow for autonomy couldn’t make the results lower and disturb the ream.
 It will develop and not especially in this remote context lots of members and as much experts in their field that it is impossible to be micromanaged, they could just and even, even if you want you are not able to check exactly what they are doing, you can just see the results you can or even just to see whether the results work for the clients because it is impossible to have the competences of all the individual team members.
 Only together in this very narrow field of expertise, they would be adding each person they would create a beautiful picture together.

 Lisette: I think it is very interesting that your research showed that the shared leadership model was less effective in person than it was remote.
 Like when you go remote you almost have to do it in order to or it really helps if you do it because you are right having the sort of hero leader on a remote team doesn’t exactly work, people need to make decisions independently.